President & CEO

 Director of Development

 Ms. Toomey earned her MBA from Georgetown University in May 2014.
 She holds a Masters in Teaching and a Bachelors in French and Spanish from the University of Virginia.
-She and her husband are proud to reside in Washington, DC.
+She is a proud resident of Washington, DC with her husband and son.

 Liz Warnecki joined Fight For Children in June 1999 and works as the organization’s Administrative Manager.
 Ms. Warnecki is responsible for Fight For Children’s human resources and IT functions.
 In addition, she manages Fight For Children’s annual fundraising event, Fight Night, which generates over $2 million in revenue annually.
 Prior to joining Fight For Children, Ms. Warnecki was an associate with JLS consulting, overseeing a variety of desktop publishing, process mapping, and IT infrastructure development projects.
 She also has 15 years of customer-focused automotive service management experience.
 Ms. Warnecki has one grown son and lives in Virginia.